 - Calvin Hurries

 - Brian Uno

 - Fatboy Slime

 Finally, the following 20 great presets are provided by Randy Wilson at Robust American Patches.

 How do I install those presets?

-Follow the instructions in the user guide of the Prologue Sound Librarian.
-Regarding the preset files to upload through the Prologue Sound Librarian, if you have installed Blinds in position #1 (nice choice), upload the presets that are located in the folder “Blinds in slot 1”, else if you have installed Blinds in position #2, upload the presets located in the folder “Blinds in slot 2”, and so on…
+Follow the instructions in the user guide of the Sound Librarian.
+If you have installed Blinds in position #1 (nice choice), upload the presets that are located in the folder “Blinds in slot 1”, else if you have installed Blinds in position #2, upload the presets located in the folder “Blinds in slot 2”, and so on…

 Why are there 16 folders in each presets pack?